sjcockell/mmb8052/practicals/practical_05.md

 As mentioned above, a certain amount of data wrangling is to be expected with any type of realistic data analysis - not all data tends to be formatted cleanly or exactly as we expect or need it.
 The `dplyr` package is designed to make this kind of data manipulation tasks easier.

-One of the key features of `dplyr` is that we can refer to column names as variables in our function calls.
+One of the key features of `dplyr` is that we can refer to column names as variables in our function calls (we will see this with `ggplot2` later as well).
 This can make `dplyr` code easier to write, and to read, than the standard base alternatives.

 ### Examples